 Cultural rules concerning contact and gender

-- Do not invite children into the volunteer quarters, nor go into a child’s room.
+- Do not invite children into the volunteer quarters, nor go into an older child’s room.
 There are many places on the WOCC property to interact with the children.

-- Female volunteers are not allowed to spend time with our teenage boys and in the same way, Male volunteers are not allowed to spend time with our teenage girls.
-There is to be no hugging, wrestling or other physical touching (even in a playful way) of any kind to our pre-teens or teens, nor are volunteers allowed to leave the property with a teenager of the opposite sex.
-They may only be a few years younger than you, and seem innocent of the world, but they are aware of male/female relationships.
+- Volunteers are not allowed to spend secluded time alone with our teenagers.
+There is to be no excessive hugging, wrestling or other innapropriate physical touching (even in a playful way) of any kind to our pre-teens or teens, nor are volunteers allowed to leave the property with any child alone.

-- Do not kiss or coddle the children, it’s culturally insensitive.
-Remember that you will leave after your chosen time, so emotional attachments must be taken into consideration.
+- Do not excessively kiss or coddle the children, it’s culturally insensitive.
+Remember that you will leave after your chosen time, so unhealthy emotional attachments must be taken into consideration.

 Cultural rules concerning communication